 Chew sugarless gum, if needed, to help lubricate your mouth.

 Key points about Sjögren syndrome

 Sjögren syndrome is a chronic autoimmune disorder.
 It causes your white blood cells

 to fight the glands that produce your body’s moisture.

 It affects more women than men.
-The 2 most common symptoms are dry eyes and dry mouth.
+The two most common symptoms are dry eyes and dry

 Common eye and mouth symptoms can often be treated with over-the-counter eye and mouth

 Changing your diet can also play a role in easing symptoms.

 There is no cure, so it's important to work with a specialist called a rheumatologist

 Tips to help you get the most from a visit to your healthcare provider: